JJfalcon99/-cd-Desktop-MuskCult/README.md

 OR if you want to add a specific file

 $ git add README.md
-# To add a specific file
+## To add a specific file    //added # for commit change